vahurnya/esp-open-lwip/README.md

 IPv4 now has a static routing table.
 In "ip_route.h" there are these new functions:
 ```
+struct route_entry {
+    ip_addr_t ip;
+    ip_addr_t mask;
+    ip_addr_t gw;
+};

-/* Add a static route as top entry */
+/* Add a static route, true on success */
 bool ip_add_route(ip_addr_t ip, ip_addr_t mask, ip_addr_t gw);

-/* Remove a static route entry */
+/* Remove a static route, true on success */
 bool ip_rm_route(ip_addr_t ip, ip_addr_t mask);

+/* Finds a route entry for an address, NULL if none */
+struct route_entry *ip_find_route(ip_addr_t ip);

 /* Delete all static routes */
 void ip_delete_routes(void);

-/* Returns the n_th entry of the routing table */
+/* Returns the n_th entry of the routing table, true on success */
 bool ip_get_route(uint32_t no, ip_addr_t *ip, ip_addr_t *mask, ip_addr_t *gw);
 ```

+### Additional Netifs
+Added two additional preliminary netif implementations:
+- The Ethernet ENC28J60 driver from https://github.com/Informatic/espenc .
+This should work with an ENC28J60 connected via SPI.
+To get this running,you will need at least this SPI driver: https://github.com/MetalPhreak/ESP8266_SPI_Driver .
+This is not yet tested.
+- A TUNIF dummy device.
+This skeleton driver needs at least some additional load/unload functions to be useful for anything.
+It is intended as starting point for a tunnel device, e.g. for some kind of VPN tunnel.